shijistar/enum-plus/README.md

 ---

-### 💎 toValueMap
+### 💎 &nbsp; toValueMap

 <sup>**_[Function]_**</sup> &nbsp; `toValueMap(): Record<V, { text: string }>`

-Generate an enum collection object that conforms to the [Ant Design Pro](https://procomponents.ant.design/en-US/components/schema) specification, which can be passed to components like `ProFormField`, `ProTable`
+Returns a value-to-text mapping object, which maps enum values to their display text, conforming to the [Ant Design Pro](https://procomponents.ant.design/en-US/components/schema#valueenum-1) specification.
+This is used to generate data sources for `ProFormField` series controls, and `ProTable`.

 The data format is: